guillefix/augmath/README.md

 You can now bundle augmath into a standalone JS file and use it in your own projects through a simple API!

-To use: Run `meteor run webpack`, get the `bundle/augmath.js` file, and see `client/library.jsx` and `index.html` for example of how to use it on your own html files.
+To use: Run `npm run webpack`, get the `bundle/augmath.js` file, and see `client/library.jsx` and `index.html` for example of how to use it on your own html files.

 ### File structure